15 Environmentally Sustainable Cryptocurrencies To Invest In Right Now

 4. Chia (XCH)

-Chia, which was created by Bram Cohen of BitTorrent, can be mined on Amazon Web Services cloud computing platform.
+Chia, which was created by Bram Cohen of BitTorrent, can be mined on the Amazon Web Services cloud computing platform.
 It puts a user’s desktop to use by offering downloadable software that allows users to earn Chia tokens by running the decentralized platform on their hard drives.
+While perhaps not as environmentally friendly as other cryptocurrencies on this list, Chia’s hard drive-based “farming” process is far less energy-intensive than the mining process employed by proof-of-work blockchains.

 6. Hedera Hashgraph (HBAR)

-Hedera Hashgraph’s popularity is on the rise, having recently surpassed Ethereum (ETH) in number of trades.
+Hedera Hashgraph’s popularity is on the rise, surpassing ethereum (ETH) in number of trades last year.
 The technology behind this crypto is complex, with the system relying on a note-comparing protocol that eliminates the need for progression through the entire blockchain.

-The crypto plans upgrades in late 2021 that will allow for sharding, which will fragment the network and in doing so, allow for growth in the number of transactions without an energetic downside.
+An upcoming upgrade to the system will allow for the deployment of smart contracts.
+Sharding, which will fragment the network to allow for growth in the number of transactions without an energetic downside, will also be supported.

 7. Holo (HOT)

 Holo sets out to provide its users with their own blockchains.
-Each individual “agent” or “host” exists as both its own storage site and blockchain, and earns holo tokens in return.
-Holo is growing rapidly in popularity, particularly because of the potential this crypto has to empower anyone interested in cryptocurrency still sitting on the sidelines to jump in and invest.
+Each individual “agent” or “host” exists as both its own storage site and blockchain and earns holo tokens in return.
+Holo is growing rapidly in popularity, particularly because of the potential for the network to empower anyone with a browser and an interest in cryptocurrency.

 8. IOTA (MIOTA)

 IOTA doesn’t rely on a blockchain.
 Instead, this crypto uses a cryptography-based method of verification called Directed Acyclic Graph (DAG).
-This allows transactions and verifications to keep pace with each other in real time.
+DAG allows real-time transaction verification with very little energy consumption.

 9. MetaHash (MHC)